eclipse-xpanse/xpanse/README.md

 ## OCL loading

-Open Services Cloud provides different options to generate and provision OCL:
+Xpanse provides different options to generate and provision OCL:

-* REST API on the Open Services Cloud runtime
+* REST API on the xpanse runtime
-* CLI allowing to directly interact with Open Services Cloud via command line
+* CLI allowing to directly interact with xpanse via command line
 * language frontend (SDL) for Java, Python, ...

 ## Orchestrator & binding